-UJ reports presently on two specific transport related sustainability areas - the international and national flights of staff and students (on official business) and the intercampus student bus transport contract.
+UJ presently only reports on two specific transport related sustainability areas - the international and national flights of staff and students (on official business) and the intercampus student bus transport contract.
 These are large carbon generation items in the non-pandemic years and deserve more attention in terms of mitigation and off-setting activities.